The Smithy is closed over winter as we do work behind the scenes.

 Our loans box service for schools and groups is still available, contact us if you would like to know more.

-More wonderful news – the Smithy has been awarded over £8,000 from Arts Council England and Museum Development North West to improve the building so that we can better care for and protect our collection!
-We now have new windows, CCTV, and we’ll be getting new handmade outer doors and UV film fitted to the glazing.
+Wonderful news – the Smithy was awarded over £8,000 from Arts Council England and Museum Development North West to improve the building so that we can better care for and protect our collection!
+We now have new double-glazed windows which are also covered with UV film, and a CCTV system, and new handmade outer doors.

 As you know, the Smithy is free to visit, but whenever we hold an event where we charge for tickets, refreshments, or our 50p family-friendly activities, all profits go into a ringfenced pot to look after the building and collection.
 To apply for the grant money we needed a proportion of match-funding, so we just wanted to let you know that we couldn’t have done it without you!

 Every raffle ticket, cup of tea, slice of cake and pint of Real Ale that you buy helps us to achieve our dream of making the Smithy the best it can be and keep it going for many years to come.